Evals

 LLM judge reliability

 A judge score is only meaningful if it correlates with human judgment.
-If a team member scores responses manually via Annotation, a Pearson r correlation card appears automatically at the top of the Evals page.
+If a team member scores responses manually via Annotation, the Evals page shows a judge-human agreement card at the top of the run summary with the right statistic for the evaluator type.

 Cost